-As the regulatory body for Human Resources Management in Ontario, the overarching objective of HRPA’s regulatory organization is to protect the public by ensuring that Human Resources professionals in Ontario are competent and act in an ethical manner.
+As the regulatory body for the human resources profession in Ontario, the overarching objective of HRPA’s regulatory function is to protect the public by ensuring that human resources professionals in Ontario are competent and act in an ethical manner.

-The regulation of professional conduct is accomplished in many ways, by ensuring that members of the profession are of good character, by providing guidance and educating members to members as to what constitutes appropriate professional behaviour, and by having a robust complaints and discipline process that deals with situations where a member may have conducted himself or herself in an inappropriate manner.
-All of these require, however, a clear statement of what is and is not appropriate processional behaviour.
-Codes of ethics, rules of professional conduct, and standards of practice are such statements
+The regulation of professional conduct is accomplished in many ways such as ensuring that members of the profession are of good character, providing guidance and educating members to members as to what constitutes appropriate professional behaviour, and by having robust complaints and discipline processes that deal with situations where a member may not have met the standards of conduct.
+All of these require clear guidance as to what is appropriate professional behaviour.
+Codes of ethics, rules of professional conduct, and standards of practice provide this guidance.

 Guidance with respect to professional conduct

-Setting standards of practice for members of the Association is an important aspect of HRPA’s regulatory responsibilities.
-It is one of the three main tasks for professional regulation: (1) setting standards for who may enter the profession; (2) setting standards of practice for those working in the profession; and (3) disciplining members who fail to meet the standards of the profession.
+Setting standards of practice for members is an important aspect of HRPA’s regulatory responsibilities.
+It is one of the three main tasks for professional regulation:

 Code of Ethics, Rules of Professional Conduct, and Standards of Practice

-Code of ethics, rules of professional conduct, and standards of practice are similar in that they all pertain to regulation and governance of member conduct; yet each is somewhat different from the other.
-Code of ethics set out the principles that guide member conduct.
-As such, codes of ethics tend to be more directional than specific.
-Rules of professional conduct define member behaviours that are specifically prescribed or proscribed.
-Roles of conduct define the ‘dos and don’ts’ of professional practice.
-Standards of practice refer to detailed guidelines for specific professional activities.
-One can think of codes of ethics, rules of professional conduct, and standards of practice as falling along a continuum of specificity—with codes of ethics being at the broad end and standards of practice being at the narrow end.
+Codes of ethics, rules of professional conduct, and standards of practice are similar in that they all pertain to regulation and governance of member conduct, yet each is somewhat different from the other.
+A code of ethics sets out the principles that guide member conduct and tend to be more directional than specific.
+Rules of professional conduct define member behaviours, the ‘dos and don’ts’ of professional practice.
+Standards of practice are detailed guidelines for specific professional activities.
+A code of ethics is fairly broad, rules of professional conduct are more specific, standards of practice are even more specific.
 All three levels of specificity are useful.

 The HRPA Rules of Professional Conduct